-Tomah Memorial Hospital’s (TMH) existing 1950s-era facility on a small site held limited growth options, even after several renovation projects.
-To plan for the future, TMH worked with BWBR to design a master plan that would respond to the region’s growth.
-The result of the planning led TMH to pursue a new direction by selecting a greenfield site for a replacement Critical Access Hospital campus focused on health and wellness.
-BWBR also assisted TMH in achieving the largest USDA financing amount awarded in the state of Wisconsin to date.
+Tomah Health’s existing 1950s-era facility on a small site held limited growth options, even after several renovation projects.
+To plan for the future, Tomah worked with BWBR to design a master plan that would respond to the region’s growth.
+The result of the planning led Tomah to pursue a new direction by selecting a greenfield site for a replacement Critical Access Hospital campus focused on health and wellness.
+BWBR also assisted Tomah in achieving the largest USDA financing amount awarded to date in the state of Wisconsin.

-The hospital will welcome both patients and the community.
-From a glass-walled, two-story entry atrium to an OB suite complete with water birthing tubs, TMH’s new campus will unite patients with the latest in integrated health care.
+The hospital welcomes both patients and the community.
+From a glass-walled, two-story entry atrium to an OB suite complete with water birthing tubs, Tomah’s new campus unites patients with the latest in integrated health care.